-• All members of staff have a responsibility to:

-- Provide a safe environment in which children can learn and promote the child's welfare - Maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child - Understand the early help process and their role in it. - Be aware of the indicators of abuse and neglect so that they can identify cases of children who may be in need of help or protection. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Know how to maintain an appropriate level of confidentiality. - Understand and comply with this policy and understand other safeguarding policies and systems. - To undertake regular and appropriate training which is regularly updated. - Be aware of and take appropriate action to raise concerns regarding poor or unsafe practice or potential failures in the school safeguarding regime.
+- All members of staff have a responsibility to: - Provide a safe environment in which children can learn and promote the child's welfare. - Maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child. - Understand the early help process and their role in it. - Be aware of the indicators of abuse and neglect, so they can identify cases of children who may be in need of help or protection. - Understand that children may not feel ready to, or know how to, tell someone they are being abused, exploited, or neglected and/or that they may not recognise their experiences as harmful.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+They may feel embarrassed, humiliated or be being threatened.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns any about a child. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Know how to maintain an appropriate level of confidentiality. - Understand and comply with this policy and understand other safeguarding policies and systems. - To undertake regular and appropriate training, that is regularly updated. - Be aware of, and take appropriate action to raise concerns, about poor or unsafe practice, or potential failures in the school safeguarding regime.
 (This may include accessing the school whistleblowing policy)

-6.2 Children and Young People
+5.4 Children and Young People

-- Children and young people (pupils) have a right to: - Contribute to the development of school safeguarding policies. - Report abuse confidently knowing concerns will be taken seriously and that they will be listened to and effective action will be taken. - Seek help from a trusted adult and feel listened to. - Learn how to keep themselves safe by recognising when they are themselves at risk and how to get help when they need it, including online.
+- Children and young people (pupils/students) have a right to: - Contribute to the development of school safeguarding policies. - Report abuse confidently, knowing concerns will be taken seriously and that they will be listened to and effective action will be taken. - Seek help from a trusted adult and feel listened to. - Learn how to keep themselves safe by recognising when they are themselves at risk and how to get help when they need it, including online.

-6.3 Parents and Carers
+5.5 Parents and Carers

-• Parents/carers have a responsibility to:

-- Work in partnership with the school to safeguard and promote the welfare of child/ren and understand Greenvale Primary School's statutory responsibilities in this area. - Read and adhere to the relevant school/policies and procedures. - Talk to their children about safeguarding issues with their children & support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online - Seek help and support from the school, or other appropriate agencies. - We are committed to working with parents positively, openly, and honestly.
+- Parents/carers have a responsibility to: - Work in partnership with the school to safeguard and promote the welfare of child/ren and understand Greenvale Primary School's statutory responsibilities in this area. - Read and adhere to the relevant school/policies and procedures.

+- Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm, including online. - Seek help and support from the school, or other appropriate agencies. - We are committed to working with parents positively, openly, and honestly.
 We ensure that all parents are treated with respect, dignity, and courtesy.
 We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so to safeguard a child/ren.

-The welfare and safety of children however are the responsibility of all staff in school and ANY concern for a student's welfare MUST be reported to the Designated Safeguarding Lead.
+The welfare and safety of children is the responsibility of all staff in school and ANY concern for a pupil's welfare MUST be reported to the Designated Safeguarding Lead.

-7. Recognising Indicators of Abuse and Neglect
+6 Recognising Indicators of Abuse and Neglect